 Prominent Example: Simplilearn

 Simplilearn is an online upskilling platform offering certifications and programs in cybersecurity, cloud computing, project management, digital marketing, and other fields.
 The platform develops its courses in partnership with the world’s leading educational institutions like MIT Schwarzman College of Computing, Caltech CTME, Purdue Online, and IIT Kanpur.
 IT giants like IBM, Facebook, Microsoft, and Amazon also collaborate with Simplilearn.

-AI-powered learning systems address educational inequality and the lack of personalised attention in conventional classrooms.
-Implementing adaptive, flexible teaching models helps minimise gaps between students who, for example, need significantly different time periods to digest the same amount of information.
+AI-powered learning systems address educational inequality and the lack of personalized attention in conventional classrooms.
+Implementing adaptive, flexible teaching models helps minimize gaps between students who, for example, need significantly different time periods to digest the same amount of information.

 Prominent Example: Squirrel AI Learning

 One of China’s most successful AI-based edtech startups, Squirrel AI Learning, uses the adaptive learning approach that can “respond to a student’s interactions in real-time by automatically providing the student with individual support.”
 The algorithm divides learning materials on a particular subject into many small blocks — “knowledge points.”
 Testing reveals gaps in knowledge in certain parts of the program.
 According to this data, the solution generates personalized exercises to correct the knowledge level.
 To illustrate the level of detail, a high school maths course is broken down into more than 10,000 knowledge points in Squirrel AI.